Petra Nova

+History

+Construction and Initial Operation

+The original coal-fired plant entered commercial service in 1977, and the new carbon emissions reduction system was first put into operation on January 10, 2017.
+The project was designed to annually capture approximately 33% of the carbon dioxide (CO_{2}) (or 1.6 million tonnes) emissions from the plant's boiler #8.

 The carbon dioxide gas was captured at 99% purity, and is then compressed and piped about 82 miles to the West Ranch Oil Field, where it is used for enhanced oil recovery.
 The oil field had previously been producing 300 barrels of oil per day.
 With the new injection of high pressure carbon dioxide into the field, the oil production of the field was increased by a factor of 50 to 15,000 barrels per day.
 This project was expected to run for at least another 20 years.
 To satisfy the Clean Coal Power Initiative requirements, the Texas Bureau of Economic Geology put a monitoring plan in place to keep track of the injection and movement of the CO_{2} beneath the surface and in the rock structures at West Ranch.

 On May 1, 2020, NRG shut down Petra Nova, citing low oil prices during the COVID-19 pandemic.
 Due primarily to outages of the host natural gas cogeneration unit, the project missed its carbon sequestration goal by 17% over its first three years of operation.

+Restarting

+On September 14, 2022, Japan's Eneos Holdings Inc announced plans to acquire full ownership of Petra Nova Parish Holdings.
+JX Nippon Oil & Gas Exploration, Eneos' subsidiary, purchased the remaining 50% stake from NRG Energy Inc for $3.6 million.
+Eneos' strategy was to gain expertise in carbon capture, utilization, and storage (CCUS) technology through this move, and they announced plans to restart the unit in the second quarter of 2023.
+On September 13, 2023, JX Nippon Oil & Gas Exploration Corporation announced the resumption of operations beginning on September 5, 2023.

 Technology

 The Petra Nova carbon emissions reduction system uses an amine-based absorption system, or the KM CDR Process (Kansai Mitsubishi Carbon Dioxide Recovery).
-This process was developed by Mitsubishi and Kansai Electric Power and utilizes a high performing proprietary solvent called KS-1.
+This process was developed by Mitsubishi Heavy Industries and Kansai Electric Power and utilizes a high performing proprietary solvent called KS-1.
 The CO_{2} is removed from the exhaust gas through a basic absorber-stripper system.
 The gaseous CO_{2} is then compressed to a supercritical liquid.
 The CO_{2} leaving the carbon capture plant is over 99% pure and is sent 82 miles through 12-inch diameter pipes to their end location of the West Ranch oil field, where it is used for enhanced oil recovery.
 The carbon dioxide from the Petra Nova Initiative will eventually end up in sandstone in the Frio Formation of the West Ranch oil field.
 It will remain about 5,000 feet underground and cover more than 4,000 acres of ground area.